Wednesday, March 27, 2019

 By Carmelo Turdo

-STL Aviators flying club members gathered on Saturday, March 23, for the inaugural flight in the group's Cessna 172P Skyhawk from Million Air at Spirit of St. Louis Airport.
+flying club members gathered on Saturday, March 23, for the inaugural flight in the group's Cessna 172P Skyhawk from Million Air at Spirit of St. Louis Airport.
 The flight, consisting of three circuits of the pattern using both main runways, was flown by the club's President, Greg Collier, and David Carroll.
-The flight was the result of the months of work spent preparing the business and membership aspects of the club as described below By Greg Collier in his guest post.
+T

 STL Aviators is the St. Louis area's newest flying club, incorporated as a Missouri 501(c)(7) non-profit organization on February 20.
 The flying club is not a flight school, but it is a way for members who have attained their Private Pilot Certificate or higher rating to gain access to club leased aircraft at reasonable cost and with the attitude of ownership.
 There are already 24 members, and this first club aircraft will remain based at Spirit of St. Louis Airport.
 This aircraft, and possibly three more, are planned for the club's use.
-The club will also offer a social benefit of camradery through regular meetings, participation in aviation events and community outreach.
+The club will also offer a social benefit of comradery through regular meetings, participation in aviation events and community outreach.

 Guest Post: The Story of Our Club, by STL Aviators Club President Greg Collier